AlivadTheImpala/school_vault/RESTful API's.md

 UpdateData(); // call the function
 ```

-When you make requests, youre typically expecting to receive some kind of data back
+When you make requests, youre typically expecting to receive some kind of data back.
+If you look at the examples of making requests above, you'll notice that data is located in the body of the request.
+The response variable uses the request.json() method to parse the requests body and return the data into an object we can use for our app.

+Before you go an start working with the data though, you want to make sure that the request was succesful.
+This is where [[HTTP Status Codes]] come in